Hamiltonian Simulation by Qubitization: Qubitization in a Quantum Signal Processor

 In hindsight, these results are manifest.
-After all, $\bra{G}\hat{S}\hat{U}\hat{S}\hat{U}\ket{G}=\hat{I}$ implies that $\hat{S}\hat{U}$ is a reflection when controlled by input state $\ket{G}$, and it is well-known that a Grover iterate~\cite{grover1996fast,Yoder2014} is the product of two reflection about start and target subspaces.
+After all, $\bra{G}\hat{S}\hat{U}\hat{S}\hat{U}\ket{G}=\I$ implies that $\hat{S}\hat{U}$ is a reflection when controlled by input state $\ket{G}$, and it is well-known that a Grover iterate~\cite{grover1996fast,Yoder2014} is the product of two reflection about start and target subspaces.
 Nevertheless, the sufficiency of these conditions highlights that this is the simplest method to extract controllable and predictable behavior out of $\hat{U}$.
+In particular, these conditions are automatically satisfied in the trivial case with $\hat{S}=\I_{as}$ when $\hat{U}$ only has eigenvalues $\pm 1$, such as when it is a controlled-Pauli operator. \begin{corollary}[Qubitization of Reflections] For all signal oracles $\hat{U}$ that satisfy $\hat{U}^2=\hat{I}_{as}$ and implement the Hermitian signal operator $\bra{G}_a\hat{U}\ket{G}_a= \hat{H}$, the unitary iterate $\hat{W}=((2\ket{G}\bra{G}-\I)_a \otimes \I_s)\hat{U}$ implements the same signal operator in the same basis, but in an $\text{SU}(2)$ invariant subspace containing $\ket{G}$. \end{corollary} \begin{proof} Set $\hat{S}=\I_{as}$ in~\cref{Thm:Subspace}, and verify that~\cref{Eq:Necessary_Sufficient_SVSV} is satisfied. \end{proof}